Xoriun/Notes-Creator/README.md

 Create notes for a speedrun.

 ## Setup
-Go to release (on the right side) and download the latest version.
-Extract the .zip file and run 'Notes-Creator_x.x.jar'.
+Go to release (on the right side) and download the latest version and run 'Notes-Creator_x.y.jar'.

 ## Edit Mode
 Enabling edit mode will allow you to edit, add and remove rows, columns and sections.\
-To start a new line within a cell, type \n.
+The SectionManager will open in a separate window.
+While edit mode is enabled, clicking on a cell will open the CellEditDialog where you can add/remove/switch the text and icon contents of the cell as well as edit the actions of the cell.

 ## Images:
-To display an image, put the image (.png format!) into the image folder and use #image_name# within the notes. (#image1# will load the image "image1.png").
+To display an image, put the image (.png format!) into the image folder and add an icon via the CellEditDialog.
 All images will be scaled to a scale of 30x30 pixels.

 It is strongly advised to have a consistent naming convention for the images between users in order for Export/Import to work smoothly.\
 For Factorio, I recommend the official wiki: https://wiki.factorio.com/index.php?title=Category:Game_images&filefrom=Signal-A.png#mw-category-media. \
 If an image was not found, an error image will be displayed instead.

-For layering images on top of each other (similar to Alt-Mode in Factorio), use #Background_image:Foreground_image:vertical_alignment:horizontal_alignment#.\
-vertical_alignment can be t/c/b (top/center/bottom), horizontal_alignment can be l/c/r (left/center/right).

 ## Abbreviations:
 Since most of the images will have long and tedious to type names, you can set up abbreviations via the Edit-Menu.\